moradahmadnasab/Homotopic-Deviation-Theory-for-Matrices/README.md

 # Homotopic Deviation theory: A qualitative study

-This repository presents results from my PhD thesis (2004–2008), which developed a comprehensive **Homotopic Deviation (HD) theory** for matrix perturbations of the form:
+This repository presents results from a long research projrct, which developed a comprehensive **Homotopic Deviation (HD) theory** as a very useful extension of matrix linear perturbations of the form:

 \[
 A(t) = A + tE,